jcampos8782/COVID19-API/README.md

 # Build

+    For now, manually set the mongodb username and password in the app/src/main/resources/application.properties file.
+    Then run

+    ```
     DB_USER=<user> DB_PASS=<pass> docker-compose up -d
+    ```

 ## Containers

-This project creates two containers:
+This project creates three containers:

+ 1. A SpringBoot application which provides services over the dataset
- 1. MongoDB database (container name `mongo`)
+ 2. MongoDB database (container name `mongo`)
- 2. A `mongo-init` container which downloads the latest published data from the source and creates (or recreates) the `cvd19` database.
+ 3. A `mongo-init` container which downloads the latest published data from the source and creates (or recreates) the `cvd19` database.
 This container will shut down upon completion.

 ## Updating the database